One CV for 150 jobs is not a strategy, it is slow self harm

 This is roughly why we built OutRung.
 Not because the world needed another CV generator, but because the admin of a serious job search is crushing and most of it is repetitive.

 You keep one master profile with your real career history, skills, and achievements.
 When you find a role worth applying to, OutRung scores how well it matches you, shows your gaps, and generates a tailored CV from your trusted profile rather than making things up.
-You track applications in one place instead of across seven browser tabs.
+You can check how the draft reads in an ATS score checker and track applications in one place instead of across seven browser tabs.

 The Honest Takeaway